 Ethiopian wolves are the rarest African carnivore, and the only wolf in Africa.
 Fewer than 400 wolves remain in a handful of mountain enclaves, and more than half are found in the Bale Mountains.
+This is the best place to see wolves in Ethiopia.
 The Bale Mountains are the ‘Roof of Africa’ – with a 1,000km2 of Afroalpine meadows and Erica moorlands this is indeed the largest mountain plateau in the continent.
 The wolves are the guardians of these magic lands, visited only by a handful of hard-core lupine enthusiasts and African travellers every year.

 Number of participants: 4 – 7

 Claudio’s resolve and energy is the driving force behind the research and conservation of the Ethiopian wolf.
 He works relentlessly to help the long term survival of this endangered species – raising the finances to run the programme, spreading the awareness about the wolves and working with the Ethiopian Government to ensure its sustainability.
 Claudio is also Head of Conservation at the Born Free Foundation and holds the post of Bill Travers Fellow for Wildlife Conservation at the University of Oxford.
 Claudio is the Chair of the IUCN Canid Specialist Group.
 He supervises other conservation projects worldwide, including the Satpura Landscape Tiger Programme in central India and the Transfrontier Conservation of Andean Cats project in South America.
 Claudio is a passionate conservation biologist actively committed to mitigating wildlife-human conflict through hands-on initiatives – the Ethiopian Wolf Conservation Programme is a prime example of this.